Anurni/L2-Swe-news-simplifier-L2326/README.md

 - Collect 50 news article - pairs in json
 - preprocess and tokenize the data
 - split data
--Fine-tune T5 model from HuggingFace or Swedish GPT?
+- Fine-tune T5 model from HuggingFace or Swedish GPT?
 Possible to compare the performance
 - evaluate the performance (qualitative metrics)

 # Already risen problems / challenges: